Ph.D. Program Questions

 Q: One of my designated recommenders is away and will not be able to submit their recommendation until after the deadline.
 Is this OK?

 We understand that some faculty can be on leave or away from the office, and we accept that.
 As a result it is acceptable if your letters of recommendation are submitted a week or so after the deadline.
-As long as the recommendations arrive by about January 10, your application would not be compromised.
+As long as the recommendations arrive in January, your application would not be compromised.
 However, if all three recommendations are not submitted by the time initial reviews start, this could affect the consideration they receive.

 It is the responsibility of the candidates to follow up with their nominees and confirm they have submitted their recommendations on time.

 No, we do not.
 Letters of recommendation must be submitted directly by designated nominees through our online system.
 The reason for this is that a recommendation must include both a submitted letter and responses to an evaluation survey.
 3rd party services are unable to complete the evaluation survey on behalf of a recommender.

 For admissions purposes, official transcripts are transcripts that are ordered through the registrar’s office of a given university and sent hard copy in a sealed envelope directly to the UW graduate school.
 Official transcripts must bear the seal or embossed stamp of the issuing university and be printed on official transcript paper.
 There is usually a fee for requesting and sending official transcripts.
 Unofficial transcripts are usually transcripts that can be printed or downloaded by students for free, and frequently (but not always) display “unofficial transcript” on the document.
 Only transcripts that are received by the graduate school in sealed envelopes from another registrar’s office are considered official.